analitic1983/treatstockApiExt/README.md

 $apiService = new \treatstock\api\v2\TreatstockApiService($privateKey);
 </pre>

-You can set debug mode to output all http request info:
+Additionally, you can set a debug mode to output all http info requests:
 <pre>
 $apiService->setDebugMode(true);
 </pre>

-Let's make simple create printable pack request.
-It should contain files path and possible client location, default is US.
+Let's make a simple request for creating a printable pack.
+The request must contain files path and client’s potential location on a country level.
+The default location is the US (United States of America).

 <pre>
 $createRequest = new \treatstock\api\v2\models\requests\CreatePrintablePackRequest();